slowestmonkey/gwt-claude/README.md

 # gwt-claude

-**Run multiple Claude Code sessions on different branches without the brain damage.**
+**Run multiple Claude Code CLI sessions on different branches without conflicts.**

-We don't need a "Next-Gen AI IDE" that eats 16GB of RAM just to edit a string.
-We just need Git worktrees to isolate the context, and Claude Code to do the heavy lifting.
+We don't need a "Next-Gen AI IDE" that tries to reinvent everything.
+Claude Code CLI is already excellent at what it does!
+The only missing piece is session isolation.

 ### The Math